ojjojjo/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

+* Make a histogram of the total number of steps taken each day

 ```r
 # total number of steps taken per day